 The guinea pigs. |

-My work was probably the biggest surprise that I had.
-A very blue-collar, male-dominated job in a conservative and religious section of the country has been totally fine with me transitioning on the job.
-There are some that are not OK with what I'm going through; but they at least have the respect to act professionally around me.
+Jemma: My work life was probably the biggest surprise.
+I have a very blue-collar, male-dominated job in a conservative and religious area, but they have been totally fine with my transition on the job.
+Some people are not okay with it, but they respect me enough to act professionally around me.
+That level of respect has been really encouraging.

-Monika: What is your take on the current situation of transgender women in your country?
-Do you feel things are getting better, or is it more complicated than that?
+Monika: How would you describe the current situation for transgender women in your country?
+Do you think things are improving, or is the reality more complex?

-Monika: How do you feel about the way transgender stories or characters have been portrayed in films, newspapers, or books so far?
-Do you see any progress in how we're represented?
+Monika: What’s your perspective on how transgender people have been portrayed in films, newspapers, and books so far?
+Have you noticed any meaningful progress in our representation?

-Jemma: I think trans characters in media are following a kind of interesting, if not always positive arc.
-It started off that trans people were just a joke.
-Think of the first Ace Ventura movie, for example.
-Or the campiness of The Rocky Horror Picture Show.
-People that crossed the gender line were a novelty, something that could be used as a comedic element because I'm guessing it was too outlandish to think that we actually existed.
-I don't know.
-Those are the depictions I had when I was still a kid, so I don’t have a lot of context for them.
+Jemma: I think trans characters in media have followed an interesting, if not always positive, trajectory.
+At first, trans people were mostly treated as jokes or novelties.
+Think about the first Ace Ventura movie or the campiness of The Rocky Horror Picture Show.
+People who crossed gender lines were seen as comedic elements, probably because it was too outlandish for many to accept that we actually existed.
+Those were the depictions I knew as a kid, so I didn’t have much context for them.
+It’s been frustrating to see how limited and stereotypical those portrayals were.

 ![]() |